 Although the iPhone 12 and 13 will come with a Lightning-to-USB-C connector, Apple also offers longer Lightning-to-USB-C cords for $19 and $29, respectively.
 On Amazon, you can also discover cheaper options.

 Reduction of e-waste

-This reduces the manufacturing of charger and giving away chargers with every iPhone significantly reducing the e-waste directly associated with chargers.
-Mobile chargers alone cause to 51,000 tons of e-waste every year.
+This reduces the manufacturing of chargers and gives away chargers with every iPhone significantly reducing the e-waste directly associated with chargers.
+Mobile chargers alone cause 51,000 tons of e-waste every year.

 Reduction in packing materials